YashwanthMN1/ragapp/README.md

-# Your RAGAPP
+# RAGAPP for text documents

 ## Description

-This is a simple RAG() application developed for jk tech assesment ,which uses
+This is a simple RAG(Retrieval-augmented generation) application developed for jk tech assesment ,which uses
 - Pinecone : for storing embedding vectors
 - Openai api : for chat completion
 - AWS : for handling system parameters(for larger application can be replaced by postgres or mongo)